CSCfi/csc-user-guide/docs/data/sensitive-data/sd_connect.md

 <img width="570" alt="space in user guide" src="https://user-images.githubusercontent.com/83574067/123925776-e75d3f80-d993-11eb-8c1e-7f77341aa382.png">

 * You will be then **redirected to a new page**.
 As you have already encrypted the data, you can **de-select the option: Encrypt file before upload**.

-Next, you can specify the name of the bukcet in which the data should be uploaded to.
+* Next, you can specify the name of the bukcet in which the data should be uploaded to.
 If you don't fill in a specific name, the user interface will automatically create a bucket named: upload-nnn (where nnn is replaced with 13 digit number based on creation time).
 Note that **it is not possible to rename buckets**.

-If you create a new bucket use the following **suggestions to name it**:

-* Bucket **names must be unique** across all existing buckets in all projects in SD-Connect and Allas.
+If you create a new bucket use the following **suggestions to name it**.
+Bucket **names must be unique** across all existing buckets in all projects in SD-Connect and Allas.
 If you can't create a new bucket, it's possible that some other project is already using the name you would like to use.
-To avoid this kind of situation it is good practice to include some project specific identifiers (e.g. project ID number or acronym) in the bucket names.

-* **Avoid using spaces and special characters in bucket names**.
+To avoid this kind of situation it is good practice to include some project specific identifiers (e.g. project ID number or acronym) in the bucket names.  **Avoid using spaces and special characters in bucket names**.
 Preferred characters are Latin alphabets (a-z), numbers (0-9), dash (-), underscore (\_) and  dot (.).
 SD Connect can cope with other characters too, but they may cause problems in some other interfaces.

-* All bucket **names are public**, so please do not include any confidential information in the bucket names
+All bucket **names are public**, so please do not include any confidential information in the bucket names

-Next, click on **Upload**.
+* Next, click on **Upload**.
 A progress bar will visualize the status of the upload.
-For bigger datasets or files, **you can upload files programmatically** using the clients described below.
+Once the process is completed, you can return to the SD Connect **browser** window.
+The encrypted files will show the extention *.c4hg*.